Days 1 - 2

 Following a leisurely breakfast at our hotel this morning and a transfer through the busy streets of the Argentine capital, we catch our afternoon flight from Buenos Aires to London.

-Arrival in London next day (Day 15), where our amazing ‘Argentinian Andes’ tour comes to an end.
+Arrival in London next day (Day 15), where our amazing ‘Argentinian Andes’ adventure comes to an end.